 The Organization Analyst Subscription

-The Organization Analyst Subscription provides your link to a group version of the Workplace Assessment – a unique URL that you can share with your group members – so they can each take the Workplace Assessment survey and have their results included in the diagnostic.
+The Organization Analyst Subscription provides you with a link to the Group Workplace Assessment.
+You will receive a unique URL that you can share with the people in your organization, division, or department.
+Each person can take the Assessment to identify which of 56 workplace issues they see most frequently.
 This subscription allows you to assess the frequency of all 56 workplace issues with three levels of detail:

-- First, you will see the how often those communication issues are observed by people in the organization as a whole.
+- You will see the how often those workplace issues are observed by people in the organization as a whole.

-- Third, you can also see how often those issues are perceived by up to 3 different levels of personnel, such as Managers, Supervisors, and Staff.
+- Finally, you can see how often those issues are perceived by each of 3 different levels of personnel, such as Managers, Supervisors, and Staff.